rocknsm/rock/README.md

 `sudo rock_status`
 ```
 [root@simplerockbuild ~]# /usr/local/bin/rock_status
+ ✓ Check each monitor interface is live
+ ✓ Check for interface errors
+ ✓ Check monitor interface for tx packets
+ ✓ Check PF_RING settings
  ✓ Check that broctl is running
+ ✓ Check for bro-detected packet loss
  ✓ Check that zookeeper is running
  ✓ Check that zookeeper is listening
  ✓ Check that client can connect to zookeeper
+ ✓ Check that kafka is running
  ✓ Check that kafka is connected to zookeeper
- ✓ Check that kafka is running
  ✓ Check that logstash is running
  ✓ Check that elasticsearch is running
  ✓ Check that kibana is running

-9 tests, 0 failures
+14 tests, 0 failures
 ```

 ## Basic Troubleshooting